Jiang Qing: Suicide

+Multiple accounts aligning with the version that Jiang spent her final days in prison claim that on 13 May 1991, the 25th anniversary of her appointment to the Cultural Revolution Group, she wrote "a day worthy of commemoration in history" on the front page of a People's Daily newspaper.

+According to Japan's Shūkan Bunshun, the magazine obtained Jiang's 20-page suicide note, which was largely a tirade against the current leadership of the CCP.
+The unverified note read:

-Today the revolution has been stolen by the revisionist clique of Deng, Peng Zhen, and Yang Shangkun.
+Today the revolution has been stolen by the revisionist clique of Deng Xiaoping, Peng Zhen, and Yang Shangkun.
 Chairman Mao exterminated Liu Shaoqi, but not Deng, and the result of this omission is that unending evils have been unleashed on the Chinese people and nation.
 Chairman, your student and fighter is coming to see you!

-That afternoon, Li Na, went to the hospital to sign the death certificate and agreed that no funeral or memorial service would be held.
-On 18 May, Jiang Qing's remains were cremated.
-Neither Li Na nor any of Jiang Qing's other relatives attended the cremation.
-Jiang Qing's ashes were entrusted to Li Na, who kept them at her home.
-The Chinese government confirmed that she had hanged herself on 4 June, withholding the announcement for two weeks to avoid its impact before the second anniversary of the 1989 Tiananmen protests.
+The afternoon of Jiang's death, Li Na, the daughter of Jiang, went to the hospital to sign the death certificate and agreed that no funeral or memorial service would be held.
+On 18 May, Jiang's remains were cremated.
+Neither Li Na nor any of Jiang's other relatives attended the cremation.
+Jiang's ashes were entrusted to Li Na, who kept them at her home.
+On 3 June, Time magazine broke the news, reporting that Jiang was "believed to have hanged herself at the suburban Beijing villa where she had been under virtual house arrest..."
+The following day, the Chinese government confirmed her death via a Xinhua News Agency dispatch, stating that Jiang, "a principal culprit in the Lin Biao and Jiang Qing counter-revolutionary cliques, committed suicide at her residence in Beijing in the early morning of 14 May 1991 while on medical parole."

-However, He Diankui, a former staff of Qincheng Prison, later claimed that "Jiang Qing never left Qincheng Prison until her death."
-He suggested that she died in the prison from taking sleeping pills, which refuted the official report regarding her death.

 Burial

-While imprisoned, Jiang Qing expressed in her will a desire to be buried in her hometown of Zhucheng, Shandong.
-In 1996, Yan Changgui, Jiang Qing's former secretary, visited Zhucheng, where the city's Party Secretary asked him to convey to Li Na that Jiang Qing could be buried there, pending her consent.
+While imprisoned, Jiang expressed in her will a desire to be buried in her hometown of Zhucheng, Shandong.
+In 1996, Yan Changgui, Jiang's former secretary, visited Zhucheng, where the city's Party Secretary asked him to convey to Li Na that Jiang could be buried there, pending her consent.
 However, after the 16th National Congress of the CCP, Jiang Zemin suggested to Li Na that Zhucheng might not be a secure burial site.
 Instead, Li Na inquired about the possibility of burial in Beijing, which Jiang Zemin approved.
 Li Na arranged the burial at her own expense.
-In March 2002, Jiang Qing's ashes were interred at the Futian Cemetery in Beijing's Western Hills scenic area.
+In March 2002, Jiang's ashes were interred at the Futian Cemetery in Beijing's Western Hills scenic area.
 The tombstone reads: "The Grave of Mother Li Yunhe, 1914–1991, respectfully erected by her daughter, son-in-law, and grandson."